 - Galick Gun: Vegeta's trademark attack where he fires a concentrated energy wave at an opponent.
 It is very similar to a Kamehameha.

-- Big Bang Attack: A super-powerful attack where Vegeta fires a huge energy ball at his opponent.
-Vegeta developed this technique after becoming a Super Saiyan.
+- Big Bang Attack: A super-powerful attack where Vegeta fires a huge energy ball at his opponent that detonates like an atomic bomb.
+Vegeta developed this technique around the time he became a Super Saiyan.

 - Final Flash: Vegeta gathers energy and shouts "FINAL FLASH!"
 A large yellow energy wave is fired from his hands.
 Vegeta developed this technique during his training in the Hyperbolic Time Chamber.